And You Thought There Is Never a Girl Online?

 And You Thought There Is Never a Girl Online? (ネトゲの嫁は女の子じゃないと思った?, Netoge no Yome wa Onna no Ko Janai to Omotta?) is a Japanese light novel series, written by Shibai Kineko and illustrated by Hisasi.
-ASCII Media Works have published twenty-one volumes since 2013 under their Dengeki Bunko imprint.
-A manga adaptation with art by Kazui Ishigami was serialized in ASCII Media Works' seinen manga magazine Dengeki G's Comic from August 30, 2014 to September 29, 2018, and has been collected in eight tankōbon volumes.
-An anime television series adaptation by Project No.9 aired from April 7, 2016 to June 23, 2016.
+ASCII Media Works has published twenty-three volumes since 2013 under their Dengeki Bunko imprint.
+A manga adaptation with art by Kazui Ishigami was serialized in ASCII Media Works' seinen manga magazine Dengeki G's Comic from August 30, 2014, to September 29, 2018, and has been collected in eight tankōbon volumes.
+An anime television series adaptation by Project No.9 aired from April 7, 2016, to June 23, 2016.

 Premise

 Teenager Hideki Nishimura plays a massively multiplayer online role-playing game called Legendary Age (LA), but one day he proposes online to a girl who tells him she is really a man, so he swears off online marriages.
 Two years later, he has been involved with a guild and eventually accepts an in-game marriage offer from his persistent guildmate, Ako.
 When the guild has their first-ever real-life meeting, Hideki is shocked to discover that his teammates are not only all girl gamers, but they also attend his school.
 The story follows their adventures as they form a school club to play the game while Hideki tries to help Ako, who is infatuated with Hideki as his game character, try to separate fantasy from reality.